mikepk/botocore/docs/source/reference/services/servicecatalog.rst

             - **ProvisioningArtifactMetadata** *(dict) --*

-              The provisioning artifact metadata.
-This data is used with products created by AWS Marketplace.
+              The metadata for the provisioning artifact.
+This is used with AWS Marketplace products.